nbyouri/blog/_posts/2014-02-11-signed-packages.md

 It's a tgz archive which contains the signing information and the actual package which is the same as  the non signed packages.

-The +PKG_GPG_SIGNATURE contains the gpg public key needed to verify the authenticity of the package and the +PKG_HASH contains hashes of every 40 bytes of the package files.
+The `+PKG_GPG_SIGNATURE` file contains the gpg public key needed to verify the authenticity of the package and the `+PKG_HASH` file contains hashes of every 40 bytes of the package files.

 How do I install signed packages?
 ---------------------------------